IBS-International-Business-School/group-research-project-report-super-team/GROUP RESEARCH PROJECT REPORT.md

 2. Abdubalieva Akmaral
 3. Aguilar Attila Sebastian

-reqs: between 1,800 and 2,200 words, excluding code snippets, tables, and data visualizations; structure, clarity, use of tables, lists, and code blocks (as applicable).

 ## Declaration
 ChatGPT 5.0 was used to brainstorm and research key concepts for this group research project report on image style perception.
 Prompts: